CONTACT US

 />

 To achieve this we can utilize Next’s built-in Script component.
-Currently, it offers a few ways to achieve this (four different loading strategies):
+Currently, it offers four different loading strategies to achieve this:

 beforeInteractive – load before the page is interactive